- Personal Health Information & Self-Help

 Whether it is constipation, tight and hard, dry stools, bloating stomach or gastric problem- all are interrelated to one another.
 One symptom can lead to the other symptom and so on.
-The whole disease is known as Irritable Bowel Syndrome or shortly as IBS.
+The whole disease is known as Irritable Bowel Syndrome.

 So, when you experience any or all of above symptoms, you should take care to control and prevent the problems at early stages.
 You can consult your physician and also follow your own precautionary steps.

 - Control your eating habits by restricting fats and fried foods and most of those foods out of your digesting capacity.
-You can know what is good or bad through your own experience.
+You can know what is good or bad from your own experience.

 - Drink lots of water and fluids, but avoid carbonated drinks, alcohol, and coffee, etc.